EleutherAI/gpt-neo/README.md

 Training and inference supported on both TPUs and GPUs.

-Also included are alternative model architectures and linear attention implementations that should enable scaling up to even larger model sizes & context length, including:
+Also included are alternative model architectures and linear attention implementations that should enable scaling up to even larger model sizes & context lengths, including:

 * Local attention
 * [Linear attention](https://arxiv.org/abs/1812.01243)
 * [Mixture of Experts](https://arxiv.org/abs/1701.06538)
 * [Axial Positional embedding](https://arxiv.org/abs/1912.12180)
+* Masked Language Modelling

 Pretrained models will be released as they are finished training.